jarun/nnn/README.md

   - Jump HOME or to the last visited directory (as usual!)
   - Jump to initial dir, chdir prompt, cd ..... (with . as PWD)
   - Roll-over at edges, page through entries
-  - Navigate as you type with filters
+  - *Navigate-as-you-type* with filters
 - Disk usage analyzer mode
 - Search
-  - Filter directory contents with search-as-you-type
+  - Filter directory contents with *search-as-you-type*
   - Desktop search (default gnome-search-tool, customizable) integration
 - Mimes
   - Desktop opener integration